 This year, the Texas Archeological Society (TAS) invites members to attend the annual summer Field School at along the banks of the Guadalupe River in Kerr County.
-Kerrville offers much to visitors year-round and will be the ideal location for the upcoming field school.
-TAS is being welcomed with open arms by the Hill Country Archeological Association (HCAA), the City of Kerrville as well as Kerr County.
-Online registration is open now.
+TAS is being welcomed with open arms by the Hill Country Archeological Association (HCAA) and Kerr County.
+Mail in and online registration is open!

 Please see the General Info and Camp page for what to expect in camp, camp rules, suggested camp equipment and a general daily schedule.
-The camp boss or designee will remain in camp during the day to provide security.
+The camp boss or designee will remain in camp during the day to provide security of River Star Park.

 Nearby Lodging and Restaurants

 As always, we encourage TAS members to camp at the arranged field school campground and join us for breakfast and evening meals.
-However, for those requiring alternatives, there are numerous hotels and other accommodations available in the Kerrville area.
+However, for those requiring alternatives, there are numerous hotels, RV parks, and other accommodations available in the Kerrville area.
 Please visit the Kerrville Convention and Visitors Bureau website at www.kerrvilletexascvb.com for links containing a wealth of information about accommodations, dining, and "things to do".

 2021 Field School Activities

 Other activities include evening lectures, workshops, the Archeolympics competition, and of course the Wally margarita party with live music.
-Participants of a 1.5-hour metal detecting class, sponsored by the Education Committee, will receive a certificate of completion.
 Also, teachers receive CPE credit hours for most Field School activities including afternoon and evening programs (please indicate your interest on the registration form).